canastro/blog/content/blog/2019-08-11---javascript-long-running-tasks-idle-cpu/index.md

 There are some tecniques to avoid janking the UI, with the most common one being to move such tasks to a Web Worker.
 In this post I'm going to investigate a different approach: How to split work into chunks and use the CPU's idle periods process them.
 This technique is used by the React's team in their fiber architecture: the reconciliation of a tree can be interruped to give way to a more priority work, improving the user's [perceived performance](https://blog.teamtreehouse.com/perceived-performance).

-Note: everything in this post is heavily inspired on react's fiber architecture (but in a very simplified approach), and if you jump to the resources section you'll get some resources that can help you figuring out how react works.
+Note: everything in this post is heavily inspired on react's fiber architecture (but in a very simplified approach).
+If you jump to the resources section you'll get some resources that can help you figuring out how react works.

 # Test case